neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ## Configure GitHub Actions for Continuous Deployment (CD) Workflow

 First, let's add all the required environment variables obtained in the AWS steps above to your GitHub repo as repository Secrets.
-Go to your GitHub repository's Settings, click on **Secrets and Variables**.
-Further, click on **New repository secret**.
+Go to your GitHub repository's Settings, and click on **Secrets and Variables**.
+Then, click on **New repository secret**.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/c95dacdf-987c-4a78-97e3-68668f0e1ad5.png)